ianyian/readmyobject/PRIVACY_POLICY.md

 ✅ No analytics or tracking of any kind
 ✅ No user accounts or personal information
 ✅ Settings are stored locally only
 ✅ Complete privacy guaranteed
+✅ Educational AI technology for learning purposes

-**You have complete control and privacy.** This app is designed to respect your privacy by operating entirely offline with all processing happening on your device.
+**You have complete control and privacy.** This educational app is designed to respect your privacy by operating entirely offline with all processing happening on your device.

 ---

-**Object Detector Pro Max** - Privacy-First Object Detection
+**my1314** - Privacy-First Educational AI Object Detection

-_Version 1.0.0 | December 24, 2025_
+_Version 1.0.0 | December 31, 2025_